ArenKDesai/Aren-s-Notes/Ch9 Model Explainability on Vertex AI.md

 Shapely allows you to try to attribute the importance of features in a black-box model.
 Integrated gradients efficiently computes feature attributions for local feature importance, but not global.
-XRAI assess overlapping regions of the image to create a saliency map, highlighting relevant regions of an image rather
+XRAI assess overlapping regions of the image to create a saliency map, highlighting relevant regions of an image rather than pixels.